LakshmiHadi/Animal-care/README.md

 Share your cat's adorable moments with the Cat Care Hub community by uploading photos to our gallery.
 Connect with other cat lovers and celebrate the joy of feline companionship.

+### 5. Community Forum

+Join our community forum to discuss cat-related topics, share experiences, and seek advice from other cat owners.

+## Technologies Used

+- HTML
+- CSS